jcc117/OcarinaProgrammingLanguage/README.md

 # Ocarina

-Ocarina - a programming language based off of the Python and Java sytax.
+Ocarina - a programming language based off of the Python and Java syntax.

 Syntax development heavily influenced by Jarrett Billingsley's Croc programming language.